Meetjain1/Docu-AI/README.md

 DocuAI allows you to chat with your PDF documents locally using a modern, intuitive interface.
 It leverages local Large Language Models (LLMs) to ensure your data remains private and secure, processed entirely within your browser or local machine.

+# ⚠️ PROTECTED CODE - DO NOT COPY ⚠️

+This is a personal project by Meet Jain.
+This repository is publicly visible for demonstration purposes only.

+Author: Meet Jain
+- This project is protected.
+Do not copy, fork, or reuse without permission.
+- Unauthorized use is strictly prohibited.
+Only the official deployment is allowed to run.

+## Legal Protection
+This project is protected by copyright law and includes proprietary security measures.
+Unauthorized use or attempts to circumvent security measures may result in legal consequences.

+## Contact
+For any inquiries about this project please contact: meetofficialhere@gmail.com

 ## Key Features

 ### AI and Language Model Capabilities